Toki, Japan: What to pack, what to wear, and when to go [2023]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. Take care to find the correct kind.
-The vast majority of adapters currently sold are simply plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. It's important that you pick the correct type.
+Most adapters currently being sold are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 • Luggage scale to avoid fees